miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 + Nine props in Red Dragon and two in White Cloud.
 + Five props in Luckee Star and three in Vesuvius.
 + Twenty props in King's Way and five in Hollywood.
-+ One prop in junkyard, diner, Zhao's and Skyeline.
++ One prop on each hub, in diner, Zhao's and Skyeline.
 + Eight props in Hallowbrook hotel and two in Chantry.
 + Twelve props in Lotus Blossom and two in fishmarket.
 + Twenty-two props at Ocean House and seven in SM clinic.